EvilDuck14/Karen/readme.md

 - [x] Add discord bot functionality
 - [ ] Add combo generator
 - [ ] Optimise combo generator by removing unneeded actions

+## Acknowledgement

+Special thanks to NonJohns for feedback on the design/featureset and for help with quality assurance.

 ## License